syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### saveCell(preventSaveEvent)
 {:#methods:savecell}

-We can prevent the client side cellSave event by passing the preventSaveEvent argument as true.
+We can prevent the client side cellSave event triggering by passing the preventSaveEvent argument as true.

 <table class="params">
 <thead>